mathie/mathie.github.io/_posts/2003/2003-10-16-sauce-with-postfix-pt-2-the-solution.markdown

  config_var blacklist_on_bounces      false  boolean
 +config_var postfix_sendmail          false  boolean

- config_var conns_max                 120    number	     1  10000</pre>
+ config_var conns_max                 120    number	     1  10000
+{% endhighlight %}

-<p>Turn on the changes by adding <code>postfix_sendmail true</code> to <code>/etc/sauce/config</code>.</p>
+Turn on the changes by adding <code>postfix_sendmail true</code> to
+<code>/etc/sauce/config</code>.

-<p>That should do the job.
+That should do the job.
 Restart SAUCE and irritate it until it's ecstatic with you.
-You still lose some data from the Postfix logs (connections which happen through SAUCE will appear to have originated at localhost according to Postfix) so I would still be better off switching to somebody else's idea of the One True MTA, but at least SAUCE now behaves in the way one would expect.</p>
+You still lose some data from the Postfix logs (connections which happen through SAUCE will appear to have originated at localhost according to Postfix) so I would still be better off switching to somebody else's idea of the One True MTA, but at least SAUCE now behaves in the way one would expect.